- 11 Sep 2007

 Bond Risk, Bond Return Volatility, and the Term Structure of Interest Rates

-Executive Summary — This paper documents the existence of considerable variation over time in the covariance or correlation of Treasury bond returns with stock returns and with consumption growth.
+Overview — This paper documents the existence of considerable variation over time in the covariance or correlation of Treasury bond returns with stock returns and with consumption growth.
 There are times in which bonds appear to be safe assets, while at other times they appear to be highly risky assets.
 The paper finds that time variation in bond risk is systematic and positively related to the level and the slope of the yield curve.
 These are factors that proxy for inflation and general economic uncertainty, inflation risk, and the risk premium on bonds.
 Key concepts include:

 - The movement of bond returns together with stock returns (or consumption growth) can change significantly in business cycle frequencies.